One food many ketogenic dieters commonly ask about is cottage cheese.

 Is Cottage Cheese Keto?

 Yes — as long as it doesn't contain unnecessary sugars or other carbohydrates.
-Cottage cheese is a great source of healthy fats and with only 3.5 grams of carbs per 100 grams, it's a perfect low-carb, high-fat food for the keto diet.
+The amount of carbs in cottage cheese is only 3.5 grams per 100 grams.
+As a great source of healthy fats, it's a perfect low-carb, high-fat food for the keto diet.